Italian Island Summer (Wish I Bought a Camera Before Traveling)

 I’m asked by several people if I need a taxi and I get to say “I’ve got one” avoiding the worry of being scammed for a higher rate.

-I see a compact van (ones I’m used to seeing in Seoul) pull up and a woman step out with so much gusto, grab her purse from the car, leaving all the windows open and walk toward a group of people.
+I see a compact van (ones I’m used to seeing in Seoul) pull up and a short woman with glasses step out with so much gusto, grab her purse from the car, leaving all the windows open and walk toward a group of people across from me.
 I called to her “Loredana!” and she looked at me “AH KAILA!” which strong potency and with a thick Italian accent generally sounds like “kai-lah” which I love.

 I love when Italians talk in general, there is so much concentrated pronunciation in their words like all their focus is in communicating in that moment.

-We hop in what feels like a magic taxi.
+We promptly hop in what feels like a magic taxi.

 It’s got so much character and she knows it does.